jakelauer27/smashNerd/README.md

   *fast fall speed
   *Each cell in the table will contain the particular statistic for the character.

--As a user, if I click on a column header, the characters will be sorted from best to worst of that specific statistic.
+- As a user, if I click on a column header, the characters will be sorted from best to worst of that specific statistic.

 ### Primary Technologies Used